MetaServer > Help > Extract > Extract Text (Azure AI Document Intelligence)

 US invoice (EN)

-NOTE: To validate line items as a table with different columns, you need to merge al line items in 1 field using a Set Field Value rule.
-The line-item field would then contain all line items in a CSV format.
+NOTE: To validate line items as a table with different columns, you need to merge and format all line items in 1 CSV field using a Format CSV rule.
+The CSV field would then contain all line items and / or header data in a CSV format.

 For example: